CMDCDY/Simple-one-player-Pong/README.md

 5. originally was going to be one that would calculate the exact location of where the ball and edge of screen would meet, sadly had technical difficulties

+"COMPUTERSCIENCEFINAL" is the final version (as of now, will probably continue for fun)

+2-player-pong is a 2 player version, with signicant ghosting issues, should be an easy fix

+Xbox controller support in the future maybe? colour picker maybe?